Scalable Gaussian Processes for Integrated and Overlapping Measurements Via Augmented State Space Models: Integrated Observations

 \subsubsection{Handling overlapping observations}

-We assume, without loss of generality\footnote{Any set of overlapping measurements can be ``labeled'' as belonging to different instruments such that each unique instrument label does not contain any self-overlaps.}, that observations from a single instrument do not overlap.
+We assume, without loss of generality\footnote{Any set of overlapping measurements can be ``labeled'' as belonging to different instruments such that each unique instrument label does not contain any self-overlaps.
+The Kalman/RTS algorithms then scale as \bigO{N (d+N_\text{inst})^3}}, that observations from a single instrument do not overlap.
 That is, for each instrument $i \in [1,N_\text{inst}]$, $t^e_n < t^s_{n+1}\, \forall\; n \in N_i$.
-Then we can introduce a $z_i$ state for each instrument into the augmented model so that our state becomes $\bm{X} = [\bm{x};z_1; z_2, \dots]^T$, and append a new row to each of the augmented matrices:
+Then, we can introduce a $z_i$ state for each instrument into the augmented model so that our state becomes $\xaug = [\bm{x};z_1; z_2, \dots]^T$.
+The state dimension is now $d + N_\text{inst}$, and a new row and/or column is appended to each of the augmented matrices for each instrument,

+with zeros elsewhere.
+In other words, $\Faug$ has $\F$ as an upper-left block matrix, ones along the first column below that, and zeros elsewhere. $\Laug$ has $\L$ stacked above a zero for each instrument. $\Phiaug$ has $\bm{\Phi}$ as an upper-left block matrix, $\Phibar$ at the start of each row below that, ones along the diagonal, and zeros elsewhere. $\Qaug$ has $\Q$ as a block matrix in the upper-left, $\Qaug_{21}$ at the start of every row below that, $\Qaug_{12}$ repeatedly appended to the first column after $\Q$, and $\Qaug_{22}$ everywhere else.

-with zeroes elsewhere.
-The state dimension now is $d + N_\text{inst}$.
-We then assign labels to each measurement start and end state to distinguish starts from stops, which measurement that start/end belongs to, and which instrument that measurement belongs to.
+We then assign labels to each measurement start and end state to distinguish starts from ends, which measurement that start/end belongs to, and which instrument that measurement belongs to.
 Then, the only change to the Kalman filter is to reset each $z_i$ state \textit{only} at the start of an exposure belonging to that instrument.
-That way, $z_i$ is allowed to accumulate simultaneously with other instruments, thereby building in all cross-correlations during overlaps by construction.
+That way, $z_i$ is allowed to accumulate simultaneously with other instruments, thereby building in all cross correlations during overlaps by construction.
 Likewise, the RTS smoother must undo the reset for \textit{only} that instrument.
-That is, for instrument $i$ and integral state index $j$, the reset matrix is a block-diagonal matrix which is the identity except for the $z_j$ component matching the instrument:
+That is, for instrument $i$ and integral state index $j$, the reset matrix is a block-diagonal matrix which is the identity except for the $z_j$ component matching the instrument,

 Then, exposure-end states in the Kalman filter project only that instrument's $z_i$.